XingjianXuanyuan/XingjianXuanyuan.github.io/_posts/2021-12-25-fork-execve.md

 ## An Experiment on Program Execution after a <code>fork()</code>

-In this final section, I am concerned with how a Linux program executes after a <code>fork()</code>; which process is scheduled first, the parent or the child?
-The <code>spawn_children.c</code> program is modified from LPI, which uses <code>fork()</code> to create multiple children (the number of children spawned is user-specified) in a <code>for</code> loop.
+In this final section, I am concerned with how a program executes after a <code>fork()</code> on my Mac; which process is scheduled first, the parent or the child?
+The <code>spawn_children.c</code> program is modified from LPI, which uses <code>fork()</code> to create multiple children (the number of children spawned is user-specified) with a <code>for</code> loop.
 The whole program code can be found [here](https://github.com/XingjianXuanyuan/CSE422S-OperatingSystemsOrganization/blob/main/Src/Studio8/spawn_children.c).
 After each <code>fork()</code>, both parent and child print a message containing the loop counter value and a string indicating whether the process is the parent or child.
 For example, if we asked the program to produce two children, we might see the following (I was compiling on a macOS/x86-64 system):

 ```console
 $ gcc spawn_children.c -o spawn